+Note:

-Note: Be aware that the order of the tasks for restoring the contents of flash ROM is important.
+Be aware that the order of the tasks for restoring the contents of flash ROM is important.
 You must do the tasks in the order in which this document presents them.

-Step 1: Configure the development board and the ICE
+Step 1: Configure the development board and the MAJIC

-- ► To set up the development board and the ICE: - 1 Connect the ICE you are using either the Raven or the JEENI as described in the NET+Works Quick Install Guide.

-- 2 Connect target serial port 1 to the communications port of your computer.

-- 3 Power up the target development board.

-- 4 Power up the ICE.

-- 5 Set the target development board DIP switch settings like this:
+- ► To set up the development board and the MAJIC: - 1 Connect the MAJIC as described in the NET+Works Quick Install Guide. - 2 Connect target serial port 1 to the communications port of your computer. - 3 Power up the target development board. - 4 Power up the MAJIC. - 5 Disable flash on the board.
+Depending on the board you are using, you might disable flash using either a jumper or a switch.
+For details, see the jumpers and components guide for the board you are using. - 6 Start a HyperTerminal session.

-- Big Endian mode (LEND = OFF)

-- Disable Flash (FL=0FF)

-- 6 Start a HyperTerminal session.